-4 Validation of p-TOMCAT using Fast-JX
+4 Evaluation of p-TOMCAT using Fast-JX

 In order to validate the CTM's overall performance, it was run for 15 months (October 1996 to December 1997), 3 of which were for spin-up.
-The main experimental runs were: a) a run using the standard two-stream photolysis code (tagged as OLD) and b) the run using Fast-JX (tagged as RAN as it is uses the approximate random overlap assumption).
+The main experimental runs were: (a) a run using the standard photolysis scheme (tagged as STD) and (b) the run using Fast-JX (tagged as RAN as it uses the approximate random overlap assumption).